Dishwasher Brand Drain Guide: Find Your Brand’s Fix (2026)

 Is it worth repairing a dishwasher that won’t drain?

 For units under 10 years old, yes.
 A drain pump replacement runs $150 to $400 all-in, and a drain hose costs $50 to $100 to replace.
 A new dishwasher costs $400 to $700 plus $100 to $300 for installation.
-The break-even point is around 50% of replacement cost, which means repairs are usually worth it if the unit is in good condition otherwise.
+The break-even point is around 50% of replacement cost.
+This means repairs are worth it if the unit is in good condition otherwise.

 Do all dishwasher brands have a manual-clean filter?